 “Pearler: Informal, mainly Australian – something impressive: “That landing was a real Pearler, mate!”

 This article will review where Pearler is currently at, discuss my use of the platform, and ultimately answer whether it might be a good option for investing on the path to Financial Independence.
 If you would rather listen, make sure to check out the Interview with Kurt Walkom, one of the founders of Pearler, on the CaptainFI Podcast.

 CaptainFI is reader supported, which means we may be paid when you visit links to partner or featured sites

-You can Skip the wait list with an exclusive Pearler invite code for CaptainFI readers: CaptainFI
+Skip the wait list with an exclusive Pearler invite code and FREE trade for CaptainFI readers: CaptainFI

 Pearler have a heap of great features that are specifically tailored to the Financial Independence community, as well as industry leading $9.50 trades.